 1. Executive Summary (Character Limit 500) Project Categories 1, 2, 3, 4, 5 and 6 Provide a statement that describes the project's overall goal and intended result.
-The SCC will use this statement for public distribution in media and reporting.
+Clearly state the measurable outcome of the project.
+Note: The SCC will also use this statement for public distribution in media and reporting.